-While many applauded the deal, others believe that P&G will have to work hard to justify the price it paid for Gillette.
+Although many applauded the deal, others believe that P&G will have to work hard to justify the price it paid for Gillette.
 Moreover, as we point out in this chapter, the track record for acquiring firms in large deals has not always been good.
-As we write this in September 2006, P&G's stock is up 5.67% since the completion of the merger versus 6.33% for the S&P 500.
-Eleven months is too soon to evaluate the merger, so it remains to be seen whether the deal truly makes sense for P&G's shareholders.
-Nonetheless, keep the P&G-Gillette merger in mind as you read this chapter.
+As we write this in July 2009, P&G's stock is up only 3% since the completion of the merger.
+However, the S&P 500 is down by 20%.
+We can't say what P&G's performance would have been without the merger, but it has certainly outperformed the overall stock market.
+Keep the P&G-Gillette merger in mind as you read this chapter.

 The textbook's Web site contains an Excel file that will guide you through the chapter's calculations.
-The file for this chapter is FM12 Ch 25 Tool Kit.xls, and we encourage you to open the file and follow along as you read the chapter.
+The file for this chapter is Ch21 Tool Kit.xls, and we encourage you to open the file and follow along as you read the chapter.
 Most corporate growth occurs by internal expansion, which takes place when a firm's existing divisions grow through normal capital budgeting activities.
 However, the most dramatic examples of growth result from mergers, the first topic covered in this chapter.
 Leveraged buyouts, or LBOs, occur when a firm's stock is acquired by a small group of investors rather than by another operating company.
 Conditions change over time, causing firms to sell off, or divest, major divisions to other firms that can better utilize the divested assets.
 Divestitures are also discussed in the chapter.
-Finally, we discuss the holding company form of organization, wherein one corporation owns the stock of one or more other companies.
+Finally, we discuss the bolding company form of organization, wherein one corporation owns the stock of one or more other companies.